deco-sites/starting/docs/getting-started/installing-an-app/en.md

 ## Step 8: Explore the Installed Blocks

 Once the App is installed, you will be able to see all the blocks and components that the App includes.
-These blocks can be used to enhance your Deco site with the additional functionalities provided by the installed App.
+These blocks can be used to enhance your deco site with the additional functionalities provided by the installed App.

 Congratulations!
-You have successfully installed an App using Deco Admin.
-Enjoy exploring the new capabilities and features that the installed App brings to your Deco site.
-If needed, you can further customize the installed App or explore other available Apps to further expand the functionalities of your Deco projects.
-Happy managing and enhancing your Deco sites! 🚀
+You have successfully installed an App using deco Admin.
+Enjoy exploring the new capabilities and features that the installed App brings to your deco site.
+If needed, you can further customize the installed App or explore other available Apps to further expand the functionalities of your deco projects.
+Happy managing and enhancing your deco sites! 🚀